mikey242/kudos-donations/readme.txt

 = 4.2.0 =
 * Optimize data storage making the plugin faster and use less space
-* Allow donor address to be viewed from donor table
 * Fix some icons missing in the admin pages
 * Profile name now shown next to "Mollie ready" when connected
+* Invoices renamed to receipts
 * Receipt emails now sent in donor's browser language (only for new donors)
 * Automatically link all subscription payment to their subscription (not just initial payment)
 * Allow multiple filters to be applied to admin tables